"Everywhere you went there were people speaking the Finnish language."

 But preserving the physical structures was just the first step.”

-Duane: “Our second restoration was the Pudas house, which is Barb’s great grandparents’ house they build then when they immigrated from Lapland.”
+Duane: “Our second restoration was the Pudas House, which is Barb’s great grandparents’ house they built then when they immigrated from Lapland.”

 Barb: “My dad’s parents immigrated from Finland in their teens.
-My grandpa was a miner for awhile and my grandma was a housemaid.
-They built their own home, the Pudas house.
+My grandpa was a miner for a while and my grandma was a housemaid.
+They built their own home, the Pudas House.
 One of the stories that gets told about it was that when it was just one story tall and still being built, a horrible wind came and lifted it up.
-That wind moved it 8 feet to the side in a different position.
+That wind moved it eight feet to the side, in a different position.
 My grandpa said, ‘Well, God must have wanted it there!’
 So they put the foundation under it, two more stories on top, and that’s where it stayed.”

 Duane: “It was in such disrepair when we bought it, the roof caving in and the walls.
-[Editor's note: Duane and Barb are standing in front of the restored Pudas house in the photo above.
-See the ‘before’ photos in the comments below.]
+[Editor's note: Duane and Barb are standing in front of the restored Pudas House in the photo above.]
 People have told me, ‘You spend a lot of money on these old buildings.’
 I said, ‘Well, you know something?
-They print money every day, but they don’t build buildings like this anymore.’
+They print money every day, but they don’t build buildings like this any more.’
 I would take side jobs after I retired to try and keep things going.

 People could see the value in what we were doing pretty quickly, and we tried to get people to lend their expertise to our overall goal.
 Now, we have a small but very dedicated volunteer force, and we’re trying to get a youth movement involved because we want our work here to be carried forward.